carlosramireziii/carlosramireziii.github.io/_posts/2018-08-27-my-favorite-active-storage-features.md

 I am finally able to solve the age-old issue of user uploaded images having inconsistent sizes and not lining up in my grid layouts.

 All it takes is a few simple options in the `variant` method.
-In fact, the full power of MiniMagick is available to you (which can be a bit overwhelming at first).
+In fact, the full power of MiniMagick is available to you ([which can be a bit overwhelming at first][Active Storage variant post]).

 Rails creates these image variants on-the-fly.
 This means you can change your thumbnail images from 75px to 100px without having to run a script to re-process all your existing images.